BathMASH/MathAltNotes/README.md

 ### If this fails

 If this fails it is because one or more of the formats failed.

+If only the web and word format failed you can try:
+> ./quickSloppyMake filename-180129-1151

+but please read the warnings.

-You can compile formats individually.
+You can also compile formats individually.
 Move into your time-stamped
 directory:
 > cd filename-180129-1151